lucylai96/lucylai96.github.io/ucsd.md

 * [Can I do research with you?](#can-i-do-research-with-you)
 * [I am a PhD student, can you be my main supervisor?](#i-am-a-phd-student-can-you-be-my-main-supervisor)

-#### What will you be teaching?
-In Fall 2025, I will be teaching COGS.
-In the future, I plan to also teach:
-- COGS 180: Decision Making in the Brain
-- COGS 182: Introduction to Reinforcement Learning
-- COGS 118D: Computational Modeling of Behavior _(as a revamped course)_

 #### Are you going to be designing any new courses?
 Yes!
 I'm currently in the process of designing two new COGS courses: